Cllr. Michael Pearce

 Independent Councillor on Hoo & Chattenden Parish Council

-Michael co-formed the Hoo Clean Up litter-picking group in 2012 and still manages this monthly community litter pick.
+Michael co-formed the Hoo Clean Up litter-picking group in 2012 and still co-manages this monthly community litter pick.
 He also co-founded the local history group the Thomas Aveling Society in 2014 and is a key part of the group’s annual Thomas Aveling Birthday Celebration community event.

 Michael has served as an Independent Parish Councillor on Hoo Parish Council since 2013 and is an outspoken advocate for the local community.
 He has an active interest in the history and wildlife of the Hoo Peninsula and wider Kent.
 He enjoys getting out and about to visit sites managed by English Heritage and the National Trust, as well as many local and national nature reserves.